Copland (operating system): Development

 The Copland project was first announced by David Nagel in May 1994.
-Parts of Copland, most notably an early version of the new file system, were demonstrated at Apple's Worldwide Developers Conference in May 1995.
-Apple also promised that a beta release of Copland would be ready by the end of the year, for final commercial release in early 1996.
+Parts of Copland, such as an early version of the new file system, were demonstrated at Apple's Worldwide Developers Conference in May 1995.
+Apple promised that a beta release of Copland would be ready by the end of the year, for final commercial release in early 1996.
 Gershwin would follow the next year.
 Throughout the year, Apple released several mock-ups to various magazines showing what the new system would look like, and commented continually that the company was fully committed to this project.
 By the end of the year, however, no Developer Release had been produced.

-As had happened in the past during the development of Pink, developers within Apple soon started abandoning their own projects in order to work on the new system.
+As had happened during the development of Pink, developers within Apple soon started abandoning their own projects in order to work on the new system.
 Middle management and project leaders fought back by claiming that their project was vital to the success of the system, and moving it into the Copland development stream.
 Thus, it could not be canceled along with their employees being removed to work on some other part of Copland anyway.
 This process took on momentum across the next year.

 Soon the project looked less like a new operating system and more like a huge collection of new technologies; QuickDraw GX, System Object Model (SOM), and OpenDoc became core components of the system, while completely unrelated technologies like a new file management dialog box (the open dialog) and themes support appeared also.
 The feature list grew much faster than the features could be completed, a classic case of creeping featuritis.
 An industry executive noted that "The game is to cut it down to the three or four most compelling features as opposed to having hundreds of nice-to-haves, I'm not sure that's happening."

 As the "package" grew, testing it became increasingly difficult and engineers were commenting as early as 1995 that Apple's announced 1996 release date was hopelessly optimistic: "There's no way in hell Copland ships next year.
 I just hope it ships in 1997."

 In mid-1996, information was leaked that Copland would have the ability to run applications written for other operating systems, including Windows NT.
-Simultaneously allegedly confirmed by Copland engineers and authoritatively denied by Copland project management, this feature had supposedly been in development for more than three years.
+Simultaneously allegedly being confirmed by Copland engineers while being authoritatively denied by Copland project management, this feature had supposedly been in development for more than three years.
 One user claimed to have been told about these plans by members of the Copland development team.
 Some analysts projected that this ability would increase Apple's penetration into the enterprise market, others said it was "game over" and was only a sign of the Mac platform's irrelevancy.